DarkKot13/doc_userbot/README.md

 The response to the request from the bot must be generated as a **json string** with the required parameters.

 Let's look at the example of sending a response to a user's command:
-- the user sends a command for your bot to the chat;
+- the user sends a command for your bot to the chat
-- a request with the command data is sent to your webhook;
+- a request with the command data is sent to your webhook
-- after receiving the data, you have to form the required parameters and return them in the **request response**;
+- after receiving the data, you have to form the required parameters and return them in the **request response**
-- having successfully completed the webhook request, the bot receives your response and responds to the user's command.
+- having successfully completed the webhook request, the bot receives your response and responds to the user's command

 > Example of parameters for responding to a user's command to be sent as a message in a chat:
 >